DefNotCrawf/bcrypt-demo/README.md

 ## Before the task begins
 1. Open a new Lucid chart or Visio document for your models in a new tab in your browser
-2. Fork this repository as instructed
+2. Fork this repository as a private repository
 3. Ensure all your work is saved into the folder 'my_work', only work in this folder will be marked.

 ## Task Specifications